Why a PhD?

-An article on Kellogg's PhD Program that discusses the role doctoral students have within Kellogg as researchers and instructors, and how students interact with faculty.
+An article on Kellogg's PhD Program that discusses the roles doctoral students have within Kellogg as researchers and instructors, and how students interact with faculty.
 The Road Less Traveled

 from Kellogg World

-Doctoral students and recent graduates share their personal experiences about pursuing a PhD degree at Kellogg as well as address the personal and professional rewards a PhD degree can offer.
+Doctoral students and recent graduates share their personal experiences about pursuing a PhD degree at Kellogg, as well as addressing the personal and professional rewards a PhD degree can offer.

 Myths and Facts about Doctoral Studies from Beta Gamma Sigma

-Beta Gamma Sigma is the honor society serving business programs accredited by AACSB.
+Beta Gamma Sigma is the honor society serving the business programs accredited by AACSB.

 Becoming a Business Professor from the AACSB